 If you're struggling for ideas on how to use up leftover chicken breast, this recipe for chicken fajita lettuce wraps can be just what you are looking for.
+Make sure you pin this recipe, you're going to want it as part of your regular meal rotation!
 Along with these lettuce wraps, I will show you two other ways you can put this dish together to make the most out of one meal.
 One in a bowl and one as a casserole.

 Chicken Fajita Lettuce Wraps with Creamy Cilantro-Lime Sauce

 How do I make a creamy cilantro-lime sauce?

 Like so many other sauces, this creamy cilantro-lime sauce gets better when it sits in the fridge for at least a few hours before you use it.
 I highly recommend making it in a mason jar so that you can use it in other recipes as well!

 - 1 tbsp homemade fajita seasoning

 - 1 clove garlic, peeled and finely minced

 - 2 tbsp fresh lime juice